NEW ZEALAND - The South Island 10, 13, or 16 days

 • Discover Queenstown - known as New Zealand's Adventure Capital.

-• Experience jetboating on the Shotover and Dart river.
+• Experience jetboating on the Shotover and Dart rivers.
 A must-ride! <video>

 • Stop at Kawarau Bridge Bungy - site of the original (1988) bungy jump.